Notorious drug peddler booked under PIT NDPS Act

 Excelsior Correspondent

-JAMMU, Dec 14: A notorious drug peddler was booked under the PIT NDPS Act by Police in Akhnoor area here today.
+JAMMU, Dec 18: A notorious drug peddler was booked under the PIT NDPS Act by Police in Miran Sahib Area here today.

-A police spokesperson said that Rohit Dutta alias Rohit of Rah Salyote, Tehsil Chowki Choura, was involved in multiple NDPS cases registered against him at Police Stations Kandi, Nowabad, and Akhnoor.
+Manpreet Singh alias Sartaj of Ward number 2, Simbal, Miran Sahib, Jammu, was wanted in six different cases of drug peddling registered at Police Station Miran Sahib.

-A warrant under PIT NDPS was issued against the accused by Divisional Commissioner Jammu after receiving a dossier from District Police, he said.
+A warrant of arrest under the PIT NDPS Act against the accused was issued by the Divisional Commissioner Jammu after receiving the dossier from the District Police.

-“Today, information was received about the presence of the accused in the area.
-Accordingly a team of Police Station Akhnoor headed by SDPO Akhnoor Mohan Lal Sharma, assisted by SHO Akhnoor Zaheer Mushtaq raided the suspected place and arrested the accused,” said the police spokesperson.
+The arrest warrant got executed today when a team of Police Station Miran Sahib led by SDPO RS Pura Nikhil Gogna assisted by SHO Miran Sahib Inspector Bopinder Singh, arrested the accused from Miran Sahib Area and later shifted him to District Jail Kathua.

-After execution of the warrant, the accused has been sent to District Jail Kathua, added the police spokesperson.
+Pertinently, the accused was arrested under the overall supervision of SP Headquarters Jammu Ramnish Gupta.

 Notorious drug peddler booked under PIT NDPS Act